juanloprib/python/README.md

 ```

 The `print(my_variable)` is used to output the value of the variable `my_variable` to the console.
-Although a variable can be euqal to a number, and then to a text, it is not recommended to do this.
+Although a variable can be equal to a number, and then to a text, it is not recommended to do this.
 It is better to use variables for the same type of data.

 ## Data types